edznan/github-repos-editable-list/README.md

 # Installation

 In order to run it locally, just install XAMPP on your machine and clone this repo.

+# Important

-Enter your GitHub personal access token in app.js file on line 44.
+Enter your GitHub Personal Access Token in app.js file on line 44.